jonmcurry/professional_claims_processing/README.md

 ### PostgreSQL
 1. Create a database named `staging_process`.
 2. Apply the tables described in [docs/SCHEMA.md](docs/SCHEMA.md).
+ 3. Run the migrations with `alembic upgrade head` to apply updates.

 ### SQL Server
 1. Create a database named `smart_pro_claims`.
 2. Apply the tables described in [docs/SCHEMA.md](docs/SCHEMA.md).

 Update `config.yaml` with your connection details.
+If you have a read replica for PostgreSQL, set `replica_host` and `replica_port` in that file.

 Set the `APP_ENV` environment variable to load `config.<environment>.yaml` or `APP_CONFIG` to specify an explicit configuration file.
 When neither is set,